Panchopchar Puja

 The Guru, as the inner light of wisdom, makes us receptive to Her presence and teachings.

 Begin by offering your heart to Shri Ganesha — through a chant, a thought, or a simple bow — and then invoke the presence of the Guru, in whatever form you hold sacred.
-From that space of alignment and humility, let your offering to Shakti arise.
+From that space of alignment and humility, let your offering to Shiva & Aadi Shakti arise.

-Shakti is not bound by ritual or form — yet She responds with infinite compassion to sincere offerings.
+Shiva & Aadi Shakti are not bound by ritual or form — yet they responds with infinite compassion to sincere offerings.

-Panchopchar Puja is one of the most ancient and accessible ways to honour Her presence using five symbolic items: fragrance, flower, incense, flame, and food.
+Panchopchar Puja is one of the most ancient and accessible ways to honour their presence using five symbolic items: fragrance, flower, incense, flame, and food.

 This sacred practice:

-• Invites Her energy into your space and heart
+• Invites their energy into your space and heart

 • Harmonizes body, mind, and spirit